Climate Solutions Council members

 Scott Maloney is vice president, environment with Teck Resources, and is responsible for overseeing environment and climate change strategy and performance across Teck Resources' global portfolio of projects, operations and legacy properties.
 Scott’s team enables delivery of Teck Resources' climate change strategy and goal of being carbon neutral by 2050.
 He has worked in sustainability leadership for 25 years, first as a regulator and then with the mining industry across Australia, Asia, Africa, South America and now Canada.
 He has experience in the petroleum, waste management and mining industries, along with the development of strategies to reduce greenhouse gas emissions, and is chair of the Climate Change Working Group for the International Council on Mining and Metals.
 Scott holds a Bachelor of Chemical Engineering (Hons) from Monash University, and a Master of Business Administration from Curtin University.

-Skye McConnell, manager of public affairs, Shell Canada
+Skye McConnell, head of corporate relations, Shell Canada

-Madeleine McPherson, assistant professor, Department of Civil Engineering, University of Victoria
+Madeleine McPherson, associate professor, Department of Civil Engineering, University of Victoria

 Nangkilslas, Trent Moraes, Deputy Chief Councillor, Skidegate Band Council